fryerlab/LPS_pigs/README.md

 Move to the scripts R folder.
 ```
 cd ../../scripts/R/
-R gene_DE.R
+R gene_DE.R # gene-level differential expression
-R pseudoalign_isoform_DE.Rmd
+R pseudoalign_isoform_DE.Rmd # isoform-level differential expression
+R LPS_mouse_processing.Rmd # processing of the mouse Kang et al. 2017 data
 ```

-`R LPS_mouse_processing.Rmd`

 Additional R scripts are for comparing between tissues within the pig data, and between mouse and pig brain.
 Scripts for making the manuscript figures are located in the folder called manuscript_figures.